briceburg/silverstripe-flexiform/README.md

 ### Automatically adding fields to a form

-Fields can be programatically defined and added to newly created forms.
-Because FlexiForms features shared fields via many_many relationships, you can reuse a field over and over.
-This all greatly reduces administrative repetitiveness and improves consistency.
+Newly created forms can be programmatically initialized with fields.
+Fields can be created on-the-fly, or existing fields can be referenced and reused.
+This greatly reduces administrative repetitiveness and improves consistency.

-* Field definitions are defined in an _Array_
+* Field definitions are defined as _Arrays_
   * If the array value is a string, the field whose Name matches the value will be linked to the form.
   * If the value is an array, a field will be created from the array components.
-    * Name and Type are required.
+    * Name is required.
     * If supplying Options, use Value as array Key and Label as array Value .